 Quote: The coastal lowlands north of Manta were conquered, not by the Spanish, but by blacks from the Guinean coast who, as slaves, were shipwrecked en route from Panama to Peru in 1570.
 The blacks killed or enslaved the native males and married the females, and within a generation they constituted a population of zambos (mixed black and Indian) that resisted Spanish authority until the end of the century and afterwards managed to retain a great deal of political and cultural independence.

-Aside from the FACTUAL lie about a ship sinking: imagine the STUPIDITY of Albinos to tell such an implausible lie, a few Slaves close to death from their ordeal, somehow managing to kill-off all the males of a HEALTHY, numerically superior tribe.
+Aside from the FACTUAL lie about a ship sinking (none sunk in that area): imagine the STUPIDITY of Albinos to tell such an implausible lie, a few Slaves, close to death from their ordeal, somehow managing to free themselves from their chains (how?), make it to shore, kill-off all the males of a HEALTHY, numerically superior tribe (using what for weapons?).
 Btw - what was the ships CREW doing while their Super-human Slaves were running amuck?
-Logically the ships crew must have been Super-humans too, as they were the people charged with holding the Slaves.
-(Albino lies come apart so easily).
+Logically the ships crew must have been Super-humans too, as they were the people charged with holding the Slaves - and they had GUNS!
+(Silly Albino lies come apart so easily).

 From Kessler Associates History Files U.K.